fryguy503/rebuildeq/deploy/hugo/content/post/megamerge-postpatch.md

 title = "Megamerge Post Patch"

 +++
+* Fixed a hp/mana regen bug causing it to totally not work
 * Fixed a bug with /w all not showing identities.
 * Fixed a crash when players join the server for the first time.
 * Fixed a bug where locked status was causing players to be unable to join